Special Delivery: How One Box Cuts Packaging in Half

-“We tried using different colors for graphics inside the box,” says Chris.
-“But when we noticed the ink rubbed off on white midsoles, we switched to white to keep the product perfect.”
+"We tried using different colours for graphics inside the box", says Chris.
+"But when we noticed the ink rubbed off on white midsoles, we switched to white to keep the product perfect".

-If One Box shows up on your door, you’ll see these features come to life on this shoebox-shipping-container combo.
+If One Box shows up on your door, you'll see these features come to life on this shoe-box-delivery-container combo.
 You may also see a scuff or two.
-“Think of these as reminders that you helped remove an extra box from the recycling bin,” suggests Erica.
+"Think of these as reminders that you helped remove an extra box from the recycling bin", suggests Erica.

-Does this mean One Box is going to replace all existing shoeboxes?
+Does this mean One Box is going to replace all existing shoe boxes?
 No, not right away.
-Millions of units are shipping this year, and that number is only expected to grow through meticulous testing and refinement.
-“Even though it’s large, we’re still in pilot mode,” says Erica.
-“There’s opportunity for One Box to evolve over time – how it looks, what it’s used for and how many boxes we can save.”
+Millions of units are being delivered this year and that number is only expected to grow through meticulous testing and refinement.
+"Even though it's large, we're still in pilot mode", says Erica.
+"There's opportunity for One Box to evolve over time—how it looks, what it's used for and how many boxes we can save".